Knee replacement surgery

 Knee replacement surgery is a routine operation for knee pain, mostly caused by arthritis.

-It involves replacing a damaged, worn or diseased knee with an artifical joint known as a prothesis.
+It involves replacing a damaged, worn or diseased knee with an artificial joint known as a prosthesis.

 Over 70,000 knee replacements operations are carried out in England and Wales each year, and the number is rising.